 We recently spent some time in Bimini with the creator of Sharks4Kids and learned a lot ourselves.
 We were able to see baby sharks in the mangroves and witness firsthand the importance of protecting these incredible ocean nurseries.
 If mangroves were to be eliminated, the ocean would essentially become barren.

 The goal of Sharks4Kids is to create a new generation of shark advocates through access to a dynamic range of educational materials.
-Curriculum, games and activities will allow teachers to integrate shark education into their science programs on an introductory, intermediate or advanced level.
-Students can access games, activities and info sheets to satisfy their own curiosity about sharks.
+Curriculum, games, and activities allow teachers to integrate shark education into their science programs on an introductory, intermediate or advanced level.
+Students can access games, activities, and info sheets to satisfy their own curiosity about sharks.
 Photos and videos from scientists and conservationists bring an exciting element into the classroom and show students the beauty of the ocean.

 6 tips from Sharks4Kids on how to get involved

 - Education is key.
 Do some research and find out actual stats, laws, current management efforts and current status for a particular species.
 It's not all bad, as some species of shark are doing well.
 You can also find out about local proposals for better legislation and see if there are open comment periods.